Pillar One: Multigenerational Vision

 Psalm 128 paints a picture of what God calls blessed.
 Not wealth, not fame, and not an impressive career, but a family gathered around a table, across generations, with faith at the center.

-That is worth building.
+That makes it worth building.

 SHARE THIS ARTICLE